Skip to main content

 • Down fill: These pillows have long dominated the industry, creating a plush surface that's responsive to pressure.
 They may be less durable because the delicate feathers become permanently compressed, generally after a year or so of use.
 Down pillows are also frequently pricier and usually dry-clean-only.

-Down feathers are less structured than other fills, and can leave side sleepers’ heads and necks unsupported.
-Back sleepers still need support, but an adequately-packed down pillow can often do the trick just fine.
+Down feathers are less structured than other fills and can leave side sleepers’ heads and necks unsupported.
+Back sleepers still need support, but an adequately packed down pillow can often do the trick.
 For stomach sleepers, some of whom can get by without a pillow at all, the softness is a non-issue or even a selling point.

 • Down-alternative fill: This pillow fill is generally made from polyester or a rayon-polyester blend.
-This is meant to replicate the feel of down, often with a lower price tag.
+This is meant to replicate the feel of down, often at a lower price.
 Down-alternative products were once thought to be better for people with allergies.
-However, research has shown that they may actually trap more allergens than down bedding, says John McKeon, CEO of Allergy Standards Limited and spokesperson for The Asthma and Allergy Foundation of America (AAFA).
+However, research has shown that they may trap more allergens than down bedding, says John McKeon, CEO of Allergy Standards Limited and spokesperson for The Asthma and Allergy Foundation of America (AAFA).
 Further research is needed, he added.

-• Solid foam: These pillows are made with one thick piece of foam or several layers of it fused together.
-Sometimes they look like a giant sponge; other times they’re contoured and look like a “B” rotated onto its back.
-Typically, these pillows offer more longevity than down and down alternative, as the foam won’t compress over time.
+• Solid foam: These pillows are made with one thick piece of foam or several layers of it fused.
+Sometimes they look like a giant sponge; other times, they’re contoured and look like a “B” rotated onto its back.
+Typically, these pillows offer more longevity than down and down alternatives, as the foam won’t compress over time.

 In our testing, solid-foam pillows often emitted a chemical odor for a few days after being opened—likely due to off-gassing of the foam.
 Once the air is clear, foam can be great for side sleepers and some back sleepers, as it provides support and shape but still offers some give.
 However, these same qualities also make this pillow material a poor choice for stomach-sleeping.

-Latex pillows can be made with one of two types of latex: Talalay, or Dunlop, with different manufacturing processes.
+Latex pillows can be made from one of two types of latex: Talalay or Dunlop, each with a different manufacturing process.
 Dunlop latex tends to have a firmer feel, whereas Talalay latex can feel softer.

 How Often Should You Replace Pillows?